 Mammalian reptiles

-This group was known as therapsids.
-Physically, we could see that these animals were a hybrid between a dog and a lizard.
+This group became known as therapsids.
+Physically, these animals resembled a hybrid between a dog and a lizard.
 Their limbs were quite long in relation to the rest of their bodies, but they had very short tails.
-Their teeth had different shapes depending on the diet of each species.
-When the diet was primarily herbivorous, we can see that the teeth were primarily developed through molars.
-Molars are more useful for grinding plants.
-However, if the diet was entirely carnivorous, better development of the canines and carnal teeth could be seen.
+Their teeth varied in shape depending on the species' diet.
+When their diet was primarily herbivorous, their teeth were mainly molars.
+Molars are more practical for grinding plants.
+However, if their diet was entirely carnivorous, their canines and carnassial teeth were more developed.

 Triassic dinosaurs